junxit/us-congress-bills-110/metadata.md

 - 2007-04-25 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2007-04-25 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2007-04-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 124.
+- 2007-05-01 — Amendment SA 1007 agreed to in Senate by Unanimous Consent.
+- 2007-05-01 — Amendment SA 1007 proposed by Senator Reid for Senator Bunning. (consideration: CR S5438; text: CR S5438) To amend the preamble.
+- 2007-05-01 — Measure laid before Senate by unanimous consent. (consideration: CR S5437-5438)
+- 2007-05-01 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR S5438)
+- 2007-05-01 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR S5438)
+- 2007-05-01 — Senate amendment agreed to: Amendment SA 1007 agreed to in Senate by Unanimous Consent.
+- 2007-05-01 — Senate amendment proposed (on the floor): Amendment SA 1007 proposed by Senator Reid for Senator Bunning.(consideration: CR S5438; text: CR S5438)
+- 2007-05-01 — Senate amendment submitted